Health care in Calgary

-Calgary currently has four major adult acute care hospitals; the Foothills Medical Centre, the Peter Lougheed Centre, the Rockyview General Hospital and the South Health Campus and a children's acute care hospital; Alberta Children's Hospital, all running under the auspices of Alberta Health Services, the single provincial health authority for the province, that delivers medical care on behalf of the Ministry of Health.
-The medical helicopters operate under the auspices of the Shock Trauma Air Rescue Society.
-The Sheldon M. Chumir Centre, the Richmond Road Diagnostic and Treatment Centre, Libin Cardiovascular Institute of Alberta, Tom Baker Cancer Centre, Grace Women's Health Centre, Carewest, and the Glenmore Auxiliary Hospital are other medical facilities operating in the city, each providing a variety of care.
-The University of Calgary Medical Clinic also operates in partnership with the Calgary Health Region, and is located at the Foothills Medical Centre.
-The four largest Calgary hospitals have a combined total of more than 2,164 beds, and employ over 11,500 people.
+Calgary has four major adult acute care hospitals: the Foothills Medical Centre, Peter Lougheed Centre, Rockyview General Hospital, and South Health Campus, as well as the Alberta Children's Hospital.
+All operate under Alberta Health Services, the provincial health authority, that delivers medical care on behalf of the Ministry of Health.
+Medical helicopters are operated by the Shock Trauma Air Rescue Society.
+Other facilities include the Sheldon M. Chumir Centre, Richmond Road Diagnostic and Treatment Centre, Libin Cardiovascular Institute, Arthur J.E.
+Child Comprehensive Cancer Centre, Grace Women's Health Centre, Carewest, and Glenmore Auxiliary Hospital.
+The University of Calgary Medical Clinic, located at the Foothills Medical Centre, operates with the Calgary Health Region.
+The four largest hospitals have more than 2,164 beds and employ over 11,500 people.

+Primary Care Networks

+Primary Care Networks (PCNs) are a key component of community-based healthcare delivery in Calgary.
+These networks are collaborations between family physicians and [Alberta Health Services], designed to improve access to primary care and coordinate services such as chronic disease management, mental health support, and preventative health programs.
+PCNs employ team-based approaches by integrating professionals like nurses, dietitians, social workers, and pharmacists into patient care.

+Calgary is home to several PCNs, including: